 Tables and views in the Design tab page

 This screen has a number of functions that help when designing the data model.
 A list is visible in the left hand column with all the tables and views.
 Besides this, there is a similar list with all the references.
 These can be checked and unchecked to use them within the diagram.
-In both lists it is possible to find objects using the find-option in the context menu (or by using the shortcut CTRL + F).

 Under this list, there is an overview of the diagram and there are a number of standard parameters that can be modified.